Reflections on Nature. Film screening

-The film screening is part of the public program for the exhibition "Society with a Film Camera" that invites you to look into the world of amateur cinema and wants to share the history of this phenomenon, to show unique and previously unseen materials.
+The film screening is part of the public program for the exhibition "Society with a Movie Camera" that invites you to look into the world of amateur films and wants to share the history of this phenomenon, to show unique and previously unseen materials.
 It intends to attract attention and highlight the conversation about the importance of preserving the heritage of film amateurs.

 - Wednesday – Friday from 12.00 to 19.00